gilbertduenas/python-challenge/README.md

 ## Results

--The code should display a table similar to the one below.
+The code should display a table similar to the one below.

   Financial Analysis